 - Meanwhile, in your mixing bowl add warm water, yeast and the 2 teaspoons of sugar.
 Let rest approx. 10 minutes until frothy.

-- Add milk mixture, eggs, and 3¼ cups of the flour to your yeast (add more flour if needed).
+- Add milk mixture, eggs, 3 1/4 cups of the flour and salt to your yeast (add more flour if needed).
 Using your dough hook mix on low speed for 8-10 minutes, scraping down the bowl every so often, until dough is smooth and elastic.

 - Once dough is doubled in size, place on a lightly floured work surface and punch dough down.
 Roll into a large rectangle approx. 15 inches x 9 inches.